GPUOpen-Drivers/pal/src/core/imported/rdf/readme.md

 * For the same major version, any minor version will only *add* new entry points and enumeration values, but existing entry points will not change.
 Using a higher minor version is always safe.
 Files created by a newer library *may* not be compatible with older files if new features are used.
 For example, a new compression codec could be added as part of a minor API change as this is an extension only.
 However, as long as no new feature is used, all files produced by a newer minor version will remain compatible with older minor versions.
 * New major versions *may* add, remove or change entry points.
 Files created by a newer major version *may* not be compatible with older *major* versions.
 Files created by an older major version will be supported for *at least* the next higher major version.
 * A minor version can deprecate a function, but that function can be only removed in the next major release.
+* From version 1.2 on, the ABI is also guaranteed to remain compatible between minor versions (i.e. 1.3 is a drop-in replacement for 1.2 and requires no recompilation.)

 Use `RDF_INTERFACE_VERSION` and `RDF_MAKE_VERSION` to check for the library version.